Close

 • It wasn't the D-A Converter

-I replaced the vintage AD7541 with the modernized AD7541A.
-(Upgraded to the "K" variant since doing this gives the opportunity for a modest improvement in linearity).
-But the ripple remained.
-More surveying, with the D-A converter and a few other ICs pulled, demonstrated that ripple was present within the groundline itself, observable by probing the ground line at the rectifier board and the ground point in the vicinity of the power transistors.
+I replaced the D-A converter, but the 0.8 MHz sinusoidal output ripple remained.
+More surveying, with the D-A converter and a few other ICs pulled, demonstrated that ripple was present across the groundline itself, observable by probing the ground line at the rectifier board and the ground point in the vicinity of the power transistors.
 Lacking a good reference point on the main board threw me off when I was investigating the D-A converter and saw ripple at every Analog point (should have been obvious the problem was more fundamental).

-So, let's consider vintage equipment repair fundamentals 1) look for burned resistors and transistors (done) 2) check your electrolytic Caps (not done, oops) Checking electrolytic caps includes checking ESR (or just replacing key electrolytics with modern low ESR parts if they are cheap enough).
+So, let's consider some vintage equipment repair fundamentals 1) look for burned resistors and transistors (done) 2) check your electrolytic caps (not done, oops).
+Checking electrolytic caps includes checking ESR (or just replacing key electrolytics with modern low ESR parts if they are cheap enough).

 With the ripple reduced in magnitude and intermittent I've re-probed the main board but can't find any signal matching timing or phase with the intermittent blips of ripple.